 Many in India’s governments and businesses really do want to help.
 They have seen progress, and want it to spread.
 But they haven’t been able to overcome systemic problems like the attitudes you just read about.

 There’s also still too much corruption and massive inefficiency in the delivery of basic services like health care and education.
 It just doesn’t reach the extreme poor.
-They are left out.
+They are overlooked & forgotten.

 Remedia’s charities are reaching these some of these people, but there are many more we can’t reach without your help.